 These sourdough pretzel bagel gives Trader Joes a run for their money!
 We might even classify this recipe as another copycat.

 These homemade pretzel bagels are like a soft pretzel in bagel form.
 After a baking soda bath to seal the dough, these pretzel bagels have the traditional pretzel taste and a soft, pillowy interior.
+If you love bagels – these sourdough pretzel bites are a great crowd pleaser, too!

 And as an added bonus, making sourdough pretzel bagels is easy!
 I was surprised to find what gives a pretzel it’s flavor is the baking soda bath.
 While the baking soda bath requires 3x the amount of baking soda than a traditional bagel recipe, it is absolutely worth it.